By Design and by Disaster Conference 2026

 Open Space and Free Time

-During DDcon26 we reserve one slot of the two core conference days for tackling emergent topics, questions, itchiness and new inspirations.
+During DDcon26 we reserve one slot of the three days for tackling emergent topics, questions, itchiness and new inspirations.
 Here participants will have space to offer interactive sessions, open discussion and everything that matters.
 Plus a round of sharing.

 The third day, Saturday, is for extravagant activities such as excursions, walking workshops, visiting local actors, …